kisk-muni/scrapbook/README.md

 - [site](./apps/site) - Next.js app for the public website
 - [crawler](./apps/crawler) - App for crawling student portfolios for new content and analysis
+- [discord-bot](./apps/discord-bot) - Discord bot for posting new content to discord, collecting reactions etc.

 packages: